Safety vs Liveness properties in formal verification

 Liveness Properties

 Liveness properties guarantee that a desired outcome will eventually occur in the system.
-These properties focus on what should happen in the future, ensuring that something good will eventually happen.
+These properties focus on future behavior and ensure that something good eventually happens.

 Liveness properties have distinct characteristics:

-- They describe behavior that may extend infinitely into the future.
+- Liveness properties describe behavior that may extend infinitely into the future.

-- They are generally harder for formal tools to fully prove.
+- Formal verification tools generally find them harder to fully prove.

 An example of a liveness property is: